 - Finger starfish and sand dollar ornaments can be accented with red ribbons if desired.

 - Santa riding a dolphin is a great additions to your tree.

-- Another fun ornament features Santa motorboating with three of his reindeer.
+- Another fun ornament features Santa with a surfboard.

-- Coastal Tidings Christmas tree skirt is a block print design with blue seashells on a cream skirt.
+- Shell theme Christmas tree skirt is a block print design with blue seashells on a cream skirt.

 Don't forget to add a few decorative accents to your bathroom -- especially ones your guests will use.

 - Let the Santa Lifeguard stand watch over the guest bathroom sink.

 - Soaps shaped like seashells and dolphins can fill a shell bowl.